kevinputnam/witchwood_2d/README.md

 **Created by Kevin Putnam**

-It was created to celebrate the 2025 Halloween season.
+It is being created to celebrate the 2025 Halloween season.

 It was developed using a custom JS/CSS/HTML editor that I developed to make creating 2D top down RPG style games easier.
 Both the editor and engine